electionscience/approval.vote-legacy/3-compare.md

 main({
   description: "[type a description for your model here. for example...]\n\nLook, it's the whole shape gang!
 Steven Square, Tracy Triangle, Henry Hexagon, Percival Pentagon, and last but not least, Bob.",
   features: 4,
-  system: "FPTP",
+  system: "Approval",
-  candidates: 5,
+  candidates: 4,
-  voters: 1
+  voters: 3
 });
 </script>
 </div>